anyonecancode/recipeasy/README.md

 ## Meal planning made easy

-For a few years, my family was using a website call Ziplist for meal planning.
-Ziplist was a place to store recipes you added or found on other sites (it had a nifty little browser plugin for easily adding recipes you found while browsing the web), and then let you create meal plans and shopping lists based on those recipes.
+For a few years, my family was using a website call [Ziplist](http://www.ziplist.com/goodbye.html) for meal planning.
+Ziplist was a recipe app that included a nice little browser toolbar plugin for easy importing of recipes from other sites.
+Even more useful was the ability to make meal plans and shopping lists based off of your recipes.

-We found it super helpful for weekly meal planning, which saved us money by helping us be more intentional about the food we bought.

-Unfortunately for us -- though fortunately for Ziplist, I hope -- they were bought out by TK, and so we lost our meal planning tool.
+Unfortunately for us -- though fortunately for Ziplist, I hope -- they were bought out by [Epicurious.com](http://www.epicurious.com/), and so we lost our meal planning tool.
 It wasn't without its quirks and bugs, but it did what we needed it to do.

-As a professional software developer, I found those bugs a bit annoying, and I always had it in the back of my head that it would be fun to try making my own meal planning app.
+Still, I found those bugs a bit annoying, and I always had it in the back of my head that it would be fun to try making my own meal planning app.
 With the demise of Ziplist, actually acting on that idea would now also be concretely useful.

 This is primarily a personal project, so development pace and feature scope will be limited.
-Anyone who stumbles across this repo is welcome to fork it, send me pull requests, and use this code (cosistent with the GNU GPL), but I'm not planning on deploying this anywhere public myself.
+Anyone who stumbles across this repo is welcome to fork it, send me pull requests, and use this code (consistent with the [GNU GPL](http://www.gnu.org/licenses/gpl-3.0-standalone.html)), but I'm not planning on deploying this anywhere public myself.
 As I've conceived this project, it's an app intended for a single user (or maybe a small group of users).

-I'm not trying to change the world, or disrupt anyone, or even launch yet another recipe site.
+I'm not trying to change the world, or disrupt any industries, or even launch yet another recipe site.
 In other words, this project is most definitely _not_ Web Scale (tm).
 It's a fun way for me to mess about with a few web technologies and, hopefully, make a tool I personally find useful as well.

 ## Architecture